Summary

 Reform Zoning and Permitting Rules: Restrictive zoning and permitting rules create prohibitive barriers to constructing affordable housing and are exacerbating the housing crisis.

-Extend and Improve OZs: Opportunity Zone (OZ) tax incentives have successfully mobilized private investment in historically underserved communities.
+Further Improve OZs: Opportunity Zone (OZ) tax incentives have successfully mobilized private investment in historically underserved communities.
 Long-term extension and targeted reforms are essential.

-Expand the LIHTC: The LIHTC is a critical federal tool for addressing the widespread lack of affordable rental housing.
+Further Expand the LIHTC: The LIHTC is a critical federal tool for addressing the widespread lack of affordable rental housing.
 Expansions to the program are critical to maximizing its impact.

-Pass the Housing Affordability Act: Senators Ruben Gallego (D-AZ) and Dave McCormick (R-PA) introduced the bipartisan Housing Affordability Act to expand the supply of affordable housing by increasing Federal Housing Administration’s (FHA) outdated multifamily loan limits.
+Pass the Housing Affordability Act: Sens.
+Ruben Gallego (D-AZ) and Dave McCormick (R-PA) introduced the bipartisan Housing Affordability Act to expand the supply of affordable housing by increasing Federal Housing Administration’s (FHA) outdated multifamily loan limits.

 The Underbuilding Gap